-3.1 The evidence for Peristeen assessed by the external assessment centre (EAC) comprises 13 studies in adults and 11 studies in children, plus 2 studies and 1 audit that were included specifically to provide information on adverse events.
+3.1 All studies evaluated the original Peristeen system, which is assumed to be equivalent to Peristeen Plus with the balloon catheter.
+The evidence for Peristeen assessed by the external assessment centre (EAC) comprises 13 studies in adults and 11 studies in children, plus 2 studies and 1 audit that were included specifically to provide information on adverse events.
 Only 1 study was a randomised controlled trial (Christensen et al. 2006); all others were observational studies.
 For full details of the clinical evidence, see section 3 of the assessment report.

 3.3 The other 12 studies in adults were observational case series (9 prospective and 3 retrospective).
 The EAC acknowledged that these studies have a high risk of bias because they included a broad patient population (including people with neurogenic and non-neurogenic bowel dysfunction) and often used inconsistent and non-validated outcome measures and questionnaires.
 Furthermore, there were high initial drop-out rates in all studies.
 The EAC stated that despite these uncertainties, the evidence showed that adults who choose to continue using Peristeen report improved clinical outcomes.